Fabr1ce/ai-sam-app/README.md

 a - For this use case(Lambda - SQS patterm) the Batch Processing from the Powertools is used following [these instructions](https://docs.powertools.aws.dev/lambda/python/latest/utilities/batch/#getting-started).

+b- Use CodeWhisperer to create the different sections of the code/handler in two ways:
+  - Type in instructions as comments and wait for CodeWhisperer to suggest code.
+  - Start typing the code and wait for CodeWhisperer to complete it.

 ## Issues Encountered